inesoaresilva/my-website/data/post/working-remotely-from-cape-verde.md

 ### Connecting with Locals

-Connecting with locals, made me feel less like a tourist and more like an inhabitant, which I find pretty unique.
+Connecting with locals, made me feel less like a tourist and more like an inhabitant.

 <figure>
 <img role='img' alt='img' src='/assets/images/posts/working-remotely-from-cape-verde/tennis-with-jose.jpeg' >